PriviChat/comlink-serializer/README.md

 return results.map((user) => user);
 ```

-From an archetecture prespective, we don't recommend propagating SerializableArray and SerializableMap throughout your code.
-We've found it better to restrict the use of them to the thread boundries.
-If you have an extreamly large dataset where converting the Array or Map is a performance concern, SerializableArray and SerializableMap extend Array and Map respectively, and should function exactly the same.
+From an architecture perspective, we don't recommend propagating SerializableArray and SerializableMap throughout your code.
+We've found it better to restrict the use of them to the thread boundaries.
+If you have an extremely large dataset and converting the Array or Map is a performance concern, SerializableArray and SerializableMap extend Array and Map respectively, and should function the same.

 [build-img]: https://github.com/privichat/comlink-serializer/actions/workflows/release.yml/badge.svg
 [build-url]: https://github.com/privichat/comlink-serializer/actions/workflows/release.yml